MicrosoftDocs/power-automate-docs/articles/guidance/business-approvals-templates/learning/workshop/trigger-approval.md

 1. Select the scope of the change.
 For example **Organization** read more on [Scope](/dataverse/create-update-delete-trigger#scope)

-> NOTE: For more information on Datavere trigger parameters you can reference [Trigger flows when a row is added, modified, or deleted](/dataverse/create-update-delete-trigger)
+> NOTE: For more information on Dataverse trigger parameters you can reference [Trigger flows when a row is added, modified, or deleted](/dataverse/create-update-delete-trigger)

   > [!div class="mx-imgBorder"]
   ![Screenshot of Power Automate Dataverse trigger when Machine Order is Added](./media/power-automate-cloud-flow-dataverse-trigger.png)